 Setting Sail on the La Paz Ferry to Mainland Mexico

 After parking, we headed up to the waiting room which thankfully has air conditioning.

-The waiting room area is pretty beat up—but features padded chairs (which many take off the seats and use as makeshift mattresses), two flat screens where they show movies, and that important A/C.
+The waiting room area is pretty beat up—but features padded chairs (which many people remove from the seats and use as makeshift mattresses on the floor), two flat screens where they show movies, and that important A/C.

 We opted to skip the included meal—it looked pretty iffy.

 As mentioned, TMC is primarily used by commercial truck drivers.
 The place was full of guys—we thought Andrea might be the only woman on the boat—but later on, another family arrived with their children and grandma in tow as well.